mathewmclaren/cryoem-stuff/README.md

 Recursively searches a folder and uses the IMOD `header` command to check the number of frames in the movie and compare to a user-specified value.
 The mismatching movies will be saved to a text file and the bad tilts can be excluded.
 This was made in a response to an issue with cryoSPARC's reference-based motion correction failing on some micrographs that are missing some frames, as originally documented [here](https://discuss.cryosparc.com/t/reference-based-motion-correction-error-all-movies-must-have-the-same-number-of-frames/12740).

+### euler_to_relion.py

+A script that will take particle positions in groupings of 2 or 4 from IMOD model files and create a star file with particles aligned along a symmetry defined by the "head" and "tail" of the picks.
+For two picks, P1 and P2 are head and tail, respectively.
+For four points, P3 - P2 and P4 - P1 are head and tail - points here must be clockwise starting from the bottom left corner to give the correct head and tail orientation.
+The centroid (mean between head and tail) is the default particle centre, but the head and tail may be optionally specified.
+The star file output is generated for Warp by default but can be used to generate Relion 5 star files as well.

+Credit to [Daniel Zhang](https://github.com/DanGonite57) for some help with the Euler angles code we originally used for a different script!

 ### relion_to_clonemodel.py

 A script that can take a 3D refinement star file (e.g. run_data.star) and export CSV files for use in generating IMOD clonemodels.
 A csv file will be generated for each tomogram featured in your star file.